mechmotum/baby-vibration/README.rst

    with a 2nd Order zero-lag Butterworth filter.
 #.
 Calculate linear speed of the vehicle using wheel radius and rear wheel rate
    gyro.
 Calculate the mean speed and standard deviation per trial.
 #.
-Calculate the vibration dose value (VDV) from the unfiltered time series for
-   the first 10 seconds of each repitition, skipping shock data.
-#.
 Calculate the crest factor from unweighted maximum and unweighted RMS.
 #.
+Calculate the bandwidth containing 80% of the spectrum area from unweighted
+   frequency spectrum.
+#.
 Calculate the frequency spectrum of the buttocks sensor's vertical
    acceleration component for health assessment and magnitude of acceleration for comfort assessment.
 #.
 Apply the ISO 2631-1 spectrum weights for health and comfort assessments.
 #.
 Smooth the frequency spectrums with low pass filter.
 #.
 Calculate the root mean square (RMS) from the weighted spectrums.
 #.
 Calculate the peak frequency and peak amplitude from the spectrum.
-Calculate
-   the bandwidth containing 80% of the spectrum area.

 Final data table should have these columns: